LWAYVE/android-sdk/README.md

 #### Experience Service and Contextual Audio Experience
 - **Experience Service**: This is the backend platform on which the Experience Designer creates a Contextual Audio Experience.
 - **Contextual Audio Experience**: This is the content created on the Experience Service.
-The Contextual Audio Experience is passed to the LWAYVE SDK based on the auth token and customer ID specified when setting up the LWAYVE SDK.
   - **Curated Audio**: This is the audio that has been gathered by the Experience Designer during the initial planning and design stages.
 This audio is planned around a Listener's user preferences, time, and location.
 For example, for a music festival, the Experience Designer might create curated audio based on the performance schedule.
   - **Situational Audio**: This is audio that is gathered by the Experience Conductor "on the ground" at the event.
 For example, at a music festival, sudden unpredicted weather changes may cause the Experience Conductor to create situational audio for safety precautions due to inclement weather (e.g., advising Listeners to take shelter).
   - **User Preferences**: These are settings set by the Listener in the Customer mobile application.